eluinstra/file-server-documentation/docs/intro.md

 The File Client can also be used for Grote Berichten file transfer.

 You can find the Installation and Configuration Guide for the FileClient [here](installation/file-client).
 The [User Manual](configuration) describes how to configure users and exchange files.
 [Here](example) you can find an example how to exchange files between the FileServer and FileClient using the default configuration.
+There is also a [Docker example](https://github.com/eluinstra/file-server-docker) available.